willtheorangeguy/Random-Lotto-Number-Chooser/README.md

 ### Through the Python Module (IDLE)
 -	Download the Python module if you haven’t already: [Download Link](https://www.python.org/ftp/python/3.5.2/python-3.5.2.exe), and install it,
 -	Extract files from your GitHub Download,
--	Open the lotto.py file in the Python Module (IDLE),
+-	Double click the lotto.py file in File Explorer,
--	Select Run>Run Module, or press F5 in the Edit Window of IDLE,
 -	And the app will open for you to use!

 ### Creating a Executable File Through cx_Freeze (Windows Only)